emqx/emqx-docs/en_US/deploy/cluster/lb-haproxy.md

 | emqx2-cluster.emqx.io | 1883          | 8083                |
 | emqx3-cluster.emqx.io | 1883          | 8083                |

-The examples on this page will use a single Nginx server configured as a load balancer to distribute requests to a cluster composed of these three EMQX nodes.
+The examples on this page will use a single HAProxy server configured as a load balancer to distribute requests to a cluster composed of these three EMQX nodes.

 ## Quick Start